It’s July, and that can only mean one thing. Royal International Air Tattoo.

 Unlike last year, the weather was sunny and warm.
 After queuing for probably an hour, we finally got in.

 The showground this year was huge, and the flying display maxed out all in tribute to the RAF’s 100th Birthday celebrations.

 After spending an hour wandering, we found a good spot to catch the display, which this year would differ from day to day, but I think over the 2 days we caught all of the displays as well as seeing the statics.

-Air display teams such as the Frecce Tricollore strutted their stuff alongside regulars the Red Arrows.
+Air display teams such as the Frecce Tricolore strutted their stuff alongside regulars the Red Arrows.
 The sky was full of the sound of jets and I was in my element.

 Once again, I went with two cameras.
 This year however I was packing the 150-600, which meant my lens envy was much less.

-It became clear to me that I have improved as a photographer since my last time here, and I in fact kept twice the amount of “keeper” photos than i did last year.
+It became clear to me that I have improved as a photographer since my last time here, and I kept twice the amount of “keeper” photos than I did last year.

-Unlike previous posts, I have decided to try and present in a different way.
-Rather than choosing a fraction of the 130 I kept for each day, I thought I would provide a gallery of sorts.
+Unlike previous posts, I have decided to try and present differently.
+Rather than choosing a fraction of the 130, I kept for each day, I thought I would provide a gallery of sorts.
 You can view the pictures at full size still.
 Just give them a click.

 As much as I loved it, it was hot.
 When the show ended, I couldn’t wait to get back to the pub for a cold beer, ready to do it all again the next day.

 Thanks for looking.